telerik-boneyard/platform-deliveries-hybrid-dl/README.md

 # Testing the Sample

 For your convenience, the app always displays whether it works online or offline.
-You can simulate lack of Internet connection from the AppBuilder simulator.
+You can simulate lack of Internet connection from the Telerik Platform simulator.
 If you are testing on a device, you have to turn off the WiFi and the data connection to go in offline mode.

 > Ensure that the emulator or the device that you are using has Internet connectivity when running the sample.